databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/20-query-syntax/top.md

 └────────────────────────────────────┘
 ```

-Using both "TopN" and "Limit" in the same query results in an error:
+Using both `Top` and `Limit` in the same query results in an error:

 ```sql
 SELECT TOP 3 name, score FROM Students ORDER BY Score DESC LIMIT 3;